Skip to content

 Pupils should experience coherence and continuity in the learning and teaching of handwriting across all school years and be encouraged to take pride in the presentation of their work.
 Our objective is to help pupils enjoy learning and developing their handwriting with a sense of achievement and pride.

 Handwriting is a cross-curricular task and will be taken into consideration during all lessons.
-Formal teaching of handwriting will be carried out regularly and systematically to ensure Key Stage targets are met.
+Formal teaching of handwriting will be carried out daily in Key Stage 1 and twice a week in Key Stage 2 to ensure Key Stage targets are met.

 Pens and pencils